emtpb/handyscope/README.rst

 Installation
 ------------

-To install the TiePie Interface, run this command in your terminal:
+To install the Handyscope Interface, run this command in your terminal:

-$ pip install tiepie
+$ pip install handyscope

 Note that usage in Windows will require the `TiePie USB driver version 8.1.9 <https://download.tiepie.com/Drivers/DriverInstall-USB_v8.1.9.exe>`_